RELEASE OF LIABILITY, WAIVER OF CLAIMS, ASSUMPTION OF RISKS AND INDEMNITY AGREEMENT (HEREINAFTER THE “RELEASE AGREEMENT”)

 I acknowledge that Big Red Cats guides may also do an in person screening (including temperature checks) for symptoms at the staging area before I load into the snowcat.
 At the sole discretion of the guides, they will not allow me to go cat skiing if I am showing any symptoms of COVID19. [agree

-I understand that I may be required to wear a face mask when inside the snowcat cabin (depending on government requirement).
-Please also still bring your own face-mask in case this is required again.
+I understand that I will be required to wear a face mask when inside the snowcat cabin.
+Please bring two double-layer face-masks.

 The facemask(s) that you bring should have the following attributes:

 2. Fit securely to the head with ties or ear loops

 4. Be changed as soon as possible if damp or dirty

 5. Be comfortable and not require frequent adjustment

 6. Be made of at least 2 layers of tightly-woven material (such as cotton or linen)

 7. Be large enough to completely and comfortably cover the nose and mouth without gaping